triton-inference-server/server/docs/http_grpc_api.rst

 the POST request.
 For outputs where full result tensors were requested, the result values are communicated in the body of the response in the order as the outputs are listed in the request header.
+Outputs that have fixed-size datatypes must be listed first in the request header followed by outputs that have non-fixed-size datatypes (like STRING).
 After those, an :cpp:var:`InferResponseHeader
 <nvidia::inferenceserver::InferResponseHeader>` message is appended to
 the response body.
 The :cpp:var:`InferResponseHeader
 <nvidia::inferenceserver::InferResponseHeader>` message is returned in